How to buy the best car

 7. Haggle hard!

 If you decide to buy after checking and test-driving the car, it's time to negotiate a price.
-Look for things that could throw up costs in the near future, such as a short MOT or worn tyres, and use these as bargaining points – you may find our guide on how to get the best price on a car useful.
+Look for things that could throw up costs in the near future - such as a short MOT or worn tyres - and use these as bargaining points.

 It's worth bearing in mind that car tax is no longer transferable between owners, so you'll need to pay for at least six month's tax before you drive away – although some dealers may offer to pay this to sweeten the deal.